MrPenguin07/cisco-send/README.md

 **Rapid deployment; wipe and send.**

-This repository contains both an advanced multi-threaded asynchronous python - and a simple Bash version of the script.
+This repository contains both an advanced multi-threaded asynchronous python - and a simple Shell version of the script.

 #### TO-DO
 - [ ] ask user to pull current config and write locally as backup